HTMX and Alpine

 def clean(self):

-match = self.cleaned_data['match']
+match = cleaned_data.get('match')

-value = self.cleaned_data['value']
+value = cleaned_data.get('value')

 if match in MatchType.MATCHES_WITH_VALUES and not value:

-self.add_error('value', _("Please specify a value."))
+self.add_error('value', _('Please specify a value.'))

 Python